HawDevelopment/Ro-Lib/docs/Api.md

 `Singleton.new(constructor: function | table): Singleton`

 Creates a new singleton.
-The constructor can be a function or a class with a `.new` funtion.
+The constructor can be a function or a class with a `.new` function, should return the value to be set as the singleton value.

 ``` lua
 local lib = require(path.to.lib)